jonnywinter/jonnywinter.github.io/_posts/2021-01-23-python-flask-iis.md

 19. Add in two new members, one with the **Name** of **PYTHONPATH** with the **Value** %SYSTEMDRIVE%\inetpub\wwwroot\app\, the other with the **Name** of **WSGI_HANDLER** and the **Value** app.app.
 Here, replace the first app of that with the name of the python script file you created earlier - i.e. I created app.py, so this is app.app.
 If you created yours as coolscript.py then this would be coolscript.app.
 20. Click **OK** in the **EnvironmentalVariables Collection Editor** window and **OK** in the **Edit FastCGI Application** window behind it.

 With the IIS 'stuff' complete.
 We're about ready towrite some Python code & serve a web page!
 You don't have to use an IDE, like VScode, but it does help a lot.
 However, for the sake of this post I'm only going to reference the code itself - so feel free to simply use Windows notepad or something like [Notepad + +](https://notepad-plus-plus.org/downloads/).
-Open up your app.py (or whatever you called your application Python file) and copy/paste in the following code -
+Open up your app.py (or whatever you called your application Python file) and copy/paste in the following code, followed by saving the file -
 ```python
 from flask import Flask, render_template